What’s in this article

 Recently on 12 December 2020, LHDN released Practice Note: 4/2020 to clarify the investment holding company tax rate from 17% to 24%.

-Investment holding companies are able to enjoy tax rebate amounting MYR 20,000 for the next 3 years and tax rate applied is only 17% if they meet the terms and conditions.
+Investment holding companies can enjoy tax rebates amounting to MYR 20,000 for the next 3 years and also the tax rate applied is only 17% if they meet the terms and conditions.

-The investment holding Company is not entitled to enjoy the 17% rate if:
+Accordingly, the investment holding Company will not enjoy the 17% rate if:

 Income Tax Deductible Expenses in Malaysia

-Some may feel that by expanding their business in Malaysia, they are liable to a high tax rate equal to high tax payable.
-However, Malaysia offers a lot of tax incentives and reliefs that allow a resident and non-resident to reduce their tax payable.
+However, some may feel that by expanding their business in Malaysia, they are liable to a high tax rate equal to the high tax payable.
+Also, Malaysia offers a lot of tax incentives and reliefs that allow a resident and non-resident to reduce their tax payable.

-Corporate income tax deduction is allowed for expenses wholly and exclusively incurred in the production of income.
+A corporate income tax deduction will allow for expenses wholly and exclusively incurred in the production of income.
 Expenses include:

 The non-deductible expenses are:

-• Interest, royalty, contract payment, technical fees, rental of movable property, payment to a non-resident public entertainer or other payments made to non-residents which are subject to withholding tax, but the tax was not paid
+- Interest, royalty, contract payment, technical fees, rental of movable property, payment to a non-resident public entertainer or other payments made to non-residents are subject to withholding tax, but the tax was not paid

 FAQs